milanmithbaokar/Caltech-Capstone-Project1/README.md

 ## Testing the load on front-end and database-pod
 * Using J-meter increase the worker threads
 ## Results Verification
-* verify that kubernetes automatically moves the POD to another node as per policy set
+* Verify that kubernetes automatically moves the POD to another node as per set policy